 The first two parts of our series of articles on the tools reshaping construction explored how cloud-based digital handover software and Common Data Environments (CDEs) are changing construction.
 Next up, we take a look at developments in Quality Assurance and Quality Control (Quality Assurance) inspections.

 We all know why inspections take place.
 Finding any faults or quality defects during the building process helps minimise cost overruns.
 By keeping a close eye on progress, you can fix problems as they arise, avoiding any rework that would be necessary if elements are not completed to the correct specifications.
 Ultimately of course, what’s behind all this, is safeguarding people – ensuring buildings are fit for purpose and safe to inhabit.

-But are QA/QC inspections as effective and efficient as they could be?
+But are Quality Assurance inspections as effective and efficient as they could be?
 One might think that an inspection is still an inspection – a qualified professional has to visit a site and check whether work is being carried out correctly and to the required standards.

 The old way